johanneszab/TumblThree/README.md

 # TumblThree - A Tumblr Blog Backup Application

-TumblThree is the code rewrite of [TumblTwo](https://github.com/johanneszab/TumblTwo) using C# with WPF and the MVVM pattern.
+TumblThree is the code rewrite of [TumblTwo](https://github.com/johanneszab/TumblTwo), a free and open source Tumblr blog backup application, using C# with WPF and the MVVM pattern.
 It uses the [Win Application Framework (WAF)](https://github.com/jbe2277/waf).
 It downloads photo, video, audio and text posts from a given tumblr blog.

 ### New Features (over TumblTwo):
 * Internationalization support.